amanharwara/altus/README.md

 ## Downloads

-Downloads for any of the platforms are available on the releases page on the repository or on the Downloads page on my website.
+Downloads for any of the platforms are available on the [releases page](https://github.com/ShadyThGod/altus/releases/) on the [repository](https://github.com/ShadyThGod/altus).
 Help for installation regarding any of the platforms is provided below.

 #### Windows